 This attack is also known as Predictable Resource Location, File Enumeration, Directory Enumeration, and Resource Enumeration.

 This example presents a technique of Predictable Resource Location attack, which is based on a manual and oriented identification of resources by modifying URL parameters.
-The user1 wants to check his on-line agenda through the following URL:
+The user1 wants to check their on-line agenda through the following URL:

 The attack can be considered successful upon accessing other user’s agenda.
 A bad implementation of the authorization mechanism contributed to this attack’s success.